freedev/solrcloud-zookeeper-docker/README.md

 ## How to move your standalone Solr to SolrCloud

-1. copy your lib/*.jar files into /home/eduardo/git/solrcloud-zookeeper-docker/solrcloud/data/solr-1/store/shared-lib.
+1. copy your `lib/*.jar` files into `solrcloud-zookeeper-docker/solrcloud/data/solr-1/store/shared-lib`.

 2. upload the collection configuration into Zookeeper.
 To upload the configuration just use zkcli-util.sh.
-You'll find zkcli-util.sh into /home/eduardo/git/solrcloud-zookeeper-docker.
+You'll find zkcli-util.sh into `solrcloud-zookeeper-docker`.
 After this go into the Solr Admin and have a look at http://localhost:8081/solr/#/~cloud?view=tree And double check zookeeper /config/ folder, there you should see your configuration.